Our Impact

 Gender of Youth Served

-In FY24, we created individual Advocacy Plans for 279 youth.
+In FY25, we created individual Advocacy Plans for 265 youth.
 These plans measure each child’s well-being and development and are first drafted when a CASA is assigned to a youth.
 They are then updated at each court hearing date, serving to inform and record the services and resources provided to the child.
-Over the course of FY24, 263 out of 279 youth had an Advocacy Plan update.
+Over the course of FY25, 238 out of 265 youth had an Advocacy Plan update.
 The following data is specific to these children only.

 Positive Childhood Experiences

 According to the California Surgeon General, prioritizing these seven key areas can reduce levels of toxic stress and actively combat the effects of experienced trauma: supportive relationships, healthy sleep practices, physical activity, nutrition, mindfulness, mental health care and access to nature.
-Child Advocates supports CASAs and their foster youth by providing access to critical resources and experiences that target these domains.
-This table illustrates the number of children who engaged in positive experiences within each area during FY24, as reported by their CASAs.
+Child Advocates supports CASAs and their foster youth by providing access to critical resources and experiences that target these areas.
+This table illustrates the percentages of children who engaged in positive experiences within each area during FY25, as reported by their CASAs.

 Our Children Have Improved Well-being